EvaJF/continual_tuto/README.md

 __Further reading on knowledge distillation in CIL__:
-- KD on image embeddings (LUCIR by Hu et al., 2019, BSIL by Jodelet et al., 2022)
+- KD on image embeddings (LUCIR by Hou et al., 2019, BSIL by Jodelet et al., 2022)
-- KD on intermediary representations (PODNet)
+- KD on intermediary representations (PODNet by Douillard et al., 2020)

 * Implement a variation of the knowledge distillation loss.
 Implementation hint: see the cosine embedding loss [here](https://docs.pytorch.org/docs/stable/generated/torch.nn.CosineEmbeddingLoss.html)